 The total project budget includes all project costs from design to project close out.

-The budgets were prepared by a team of experts and informed by a detailed risk analysis and construction implementation plan.
+The budgets were prepared by a team of experts experienced at building aquatic facilities, externally peer reviewed and informed by a detailed risk analysis and construction implementation plan.

 Tax increases would be gradually phased in over four to five years.
 The averages listed would be the amount paid per year for 20 years once the facility is open.